InternScience/SciEvalKit/docs/en/Quickstart.md

 *   `--judge` (str): Specify the evaluation model for datasets that require model-based evaluation.
     *   If not specified, the configured default model will be used.
-    *   The model can be a VLM supported in VLMEvalKit or a custom model.
+    *   The model can be a VLM supported in SciEvalKit or a custom model.
 *   `--judge-args` (str): Arguments for the judge model (in JSON string format).
     *   You can pass parameters like `temperature`, `max_tokens` when specifying the judge via `--judge`.
     *   Specific args depend on the model initialization class (e.g., `scieval.api.gpt.OpenAIWrapper`).